luciansabo/fields-options/README.md

 ### Field groups

 Field groups can be useful to group certain fields and ask to return/not return them.
+The fields groups do not support any options, and they can only be `true` or `false`.

 There are two special groups: `_defaults` and `_all`.

 - If you want to indicate that the endpoint should return you the default fields or not use `_defauls` as field.
 - If you want to indicate that the endpoint should return you all available fields or not use `_all` as field.

 #### _defaults group